 To make us whole, a bit of each dosha manifests inside us.
 However, one or two doshas might dominant the others — which is normal!

-We are born with a prakriti – a unique blueprint of how active each dosha naturally is.
+We are born with a Prakriti (nature) – a unique blueprint of how active each dosha naturally is.
 When our doshas are balanced according to our prakriti, life flows easily and we are healthy.

-Of course, we want our prakriti to remain stabilized.
+Of course, we want our Prakriti to remain stabilized.
 How do we do that?
 One way is to look at the foods you are eating!.
+Knowing What to Eat for your Dosha is important!

-Below we’ll explore basic principles of what to eat based on the doshas:
+Below we’ll explore basic principles of what to eat for your dosha and get your body in balance

 Vata is made up of air and space.
 It controls movement in the body, from excretion to adaptability.
 People with a natural excess of vata in their systems tend to have dry skin and hair, creative minds, gassy tendencies, bursts of energy, lanky bodies, and cold extremities.